×

 All about Enderbite and Felsite Properties

 Know all about Enderbite and Felsite properties here.
 All properties of rocks are important as they define the type of rock and its application.
 Enderbite and Felsite belong to Igneous Rocks.Texture of Enderbite is Granular whereas that of Felsite is Arborescent Patterned, Vitreous.
 Enderbite appears Veined or Pebbled and Felsite appears Layered, Banded, Veined and Shiny.
-The luster of Enderbite is not available while that of Felsite is vitreous.
+The luster of Enderbite is while that of Felsite is vitreous.
 Enderbite is available in black, grey, orange, pink, white colors whereas Felsite is available in black, blue, brown, green, orange, red, tan, yellow colors.
 The commercial uses of Enderbite are curling, gemstone, laboratory bench tops, tombstones and that of Felsite are mirror, jewelry.